 ACADEMIC LANGUAGE?

-For students to be successful, they must: - Know what they are being asked to do - Have something to say - Have the words to say it, or - Have the other representational structures to present it.
-ACADEMIC LANGUAGE IN edTPA When you plan, deliver, and evaluate your teaching, you will analyze your language demands.
-Select a key language function, a learning task, and additional language demands required for the task. \\See Rubrics 4 and 14 in particular.
+For students to be successful, they must:

+- Know what they are being asked to do

+- Have something to say

+- Have the words to say it, or

+- Have the other representational structures to present it.

+ACADEMIC LANGUAGE IN edTPA

+When you plan, deliver, and evaluate your teaching, you will analyze your language demands.
+Select a key language function, a learning task, and additional language demands required for the task.

+See Rubrics 4 and 14 in particular.

 Note that language can be fundamental to other rubric components as well, such as student misunderstandings or errors.
-SAMPLE ACADEMIC LANGUAGE PLANNING World History WH.H.1.3 Explain how ethnocentrism, stereotypes, xenophobia, and racism impact human rights and social justice of various groups, tribes, and nations around the world, now and in the past.
-What would an appropriate learning outcome be to support this standard? - For your learning outcome, consider what the language function is: Explain [change over time; impact of prejudices on public policies and civic rights]. - Consider the vocabulary needed to accomplish the learning function and be successful? (racism, social justice, natural rights, ethnicity) - Discourse: How will students present their summary?
+SAMPLE ACADEMIC LANGUAGE PLANNING World History WH.H.8.5 - Explain how population growth, urbanization, industrialization, warfare and the global market economy have contributed to changes in the environment (e.g., deforestation, pollution, clear cutting, Ozone depletion, climate change, global warming, industrial emissions and fuel combustion, habitat destruction, etc.).
+What would an appropriate learning outcome be to support this standard? - For your learning outcome, consider what the language function is: Explain [change over time; human impact on the environment]. - Consider the vocabulary needed to accomplish the learning function and be successful? (urbanization, warfare, market economy) - Discourse: How will students present their summary?
 What organizing structures will they use based on the product (essay, oral, chart)? - Are there any English-language syntax rules that students need to properly and effectively use in order to share their summaries?
 PLANNING FOR LANGUAGE SUPPORTS

 Once you identify language demands, you will want to plan for language supports.
 These may model language functions for your students, review or support their vocabulary use, provide opportunities to practice or evaluate syntax, or provide structures or templates for discourse.

-A SAMPLE ACTIVITY

-LANGUAGE

-VOCABULARY

-LANGUAGE FUNCTION

-SYNTAX

-DISCOURSE

-TIPS FOR WORKING ON ACADEMIC LANGUAGE IN

-edTPA

-Read the edTPA rubrics carefully and highlight all instances where language is vital.
+A SAMPLE ACTIVITY VOCABULARY LANGUAGE FUNCTION SYNTAX DISCOURSE TIPS FOR WORKING ON ACADEMIC LANGUAGE IN edtpa Read the edTPA rubrics carefully and highlight all instances where language is vital.
 Identify all language demands as you plan, deliver, and reflect on your lesson.
 Be attentive to your use of language and supports during your video clips.
 You can't add those examples in later!
 Be specific and accurate in your use of language in your commentaries, and be certain that you use correct language and notation in your lesson materials and video clips.
 Language is always important in teaching.
 Use edTPA to start developing good habits in its use.